See the first post in this series for an introduction to the negative stereotypes behind bad and ugly gossip.

 unable to learn new skills

 Men who work in stereotypical female professions

-are seen as taking a step down
+taking a step down

 receive preferential treatment for hiring and promotion